bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise3.md

 ## Objectives

-* Create an access and secret key (honey token) for the honey user and set environment variables
+* Create an access and secret key (honey token) for the honey user and configure those credentials for use with the AWS CLI
 * Attempt to perform reconnaissance of the cloud account to generate event data
-* Unset the environment variables so that your default cloud account is used from the command line in future exercises

 ## Challenges